JamesOWilliams/JAMESOWILLIAMS.github.io/README.md

 #### AI Workflow Playbook

 A practical guide documenting how I design, prompt, and ship AI workflows—from zero to working MVP.
 Focus: repeatable patterns, real constraints, and lessons learned.
+(Coming Soon)